samuelbelko/blog/posts/AnalogiesAndMath.md

 By **Samuel Belko**, published on May 4, 2024.

 I have read somewhere that math is a study of analogies.
-This became even more pronounced while attending a math talk, where someone in the audience asked about an analogy to a different but in some abstract way related concepts.
+This became even more pronounced while attending a math talk, where someone in the audience asked about an analogy to a different but in some abstract way related concept.
 Reflecting on the question, I realized that abstraction itself is defining an analogy.

 For instance, let's take one possible motivation for a definition of a group $(G, *)$ from algebra.
 Consider an equation